jasonaaronwilson/omni-c/README.md

 1. `immutable_treemap` (aka a "persistent" tree data-structure, a nod to clojure though the concept predates clojure).

-Although not a collection in the traditional since, `buffer`, which is similar to an array of bytes, is used for a variety of purposes such as building strings (so like stringbuiler in Java) as well as a buffer for two way communication with another thread (so like pipes).
+Although not a collection in the traditional sense, `buffer`, which is similar to an array of bytes, is used for a variety of purposes such as building strings (so like stringbuiler in Java) as well as a buffer for two way communication with another thread (so like pipes).